Best Period Exercise to do During Menstruation

 Feeling fatigued, irritable, experiencing pain and bleeding?
 During a woman’s menstrual cycle, changes in hormones can lead to increased feelings of tiredness, irritation, and discomfort.
 It may be unappealing to exercise while menstruating, but it’s worth knowing that certain period-related symptoms can be alleviated through physical activity.
 Exercise during periods boosts the circulation of blood to your pelvic region, leading to a reduction in menstrual discomfort.

-In fact, exercising during the menstrual cycle triggers the release of endorphins that can uplift your mood, and help in decreasing symptoms associated with periods.
+In fact, exercising during periods triggers the release of endorphins that can uplift your mood, and help in decreasing symptoms associated with periods.
 Exercise in periods is also beneficial in promoting overall health and well-being.

 This article discusses the top exercises that can be done during the period, benefits, and tips to gain the best results from exercises during the menstruation phase.